-Often the first face many people see when they arrive at The Wolseley, Helen Scott had her first foray into the world of hospitality later on in life after a successful career with the Queen Alexandra’s Army Nursing Corps.
-Here, Helen shares a little more about her life and transition to hospitality.
+Often the first face many people see when arriving at The Wolseley, Helen Scott had her first foray into hospitality later on in life after a successful career with the Queen Alexandra’s Army Nursing Corps.

 Tell us a little about yourself…

 Aside from the odd bit of waitressing when I was younger in Edinburgh, I hadn’t had too much experience working in hospitality before I came to The Wolseley.
 Actually, for most of my career, I was a Queen Alexandra’s Army Nurse.
 After this, I lived in Spain for six years where I worked in a bar, and then I moved to London for the first time in my 60s, back in 2015.

 Initially I was working in the care industry because of my nursing background, and then found myself potentially without a place to live.
 But by chance I met a veteran from Afghanistan through ‘Walking With The Wounded’ who put me in touch with the House of St Barnabas employment programme – it was like a chain reaction of events that led me here to The Wolseley.

 Hospitality was not your “first career”, what drew you to the industry and what keeps you coming back each day?

 It was a combination of factors really, but it was via Only a Pavement Away that The Wolseley came up as an option.
 The door role was suggested and I thought “I’ll give that a try” – and I joined in December 2019.
 I really enjoy it; it’s very much a family.
 Everybody knows your name and I look forward to coming back each day, you never know who you will meet.

 Often, people are surprised that I’m the doorperson (rather than a man!) and they’ll say things like “that’s nice to see”!